luke-hays/node_api/README.md

 utils contains a couple of things that I think are helpful including a logger and middleware file for handling logging and errors.
 They are barebones because there isn't much to handle here. person_helper.js is the file responsible for actually modifying the data stored while the server is running.

 An error occurs when the data/persons.json file is empty.
 This can be fixed by placing an empty array in the file.
-The file should normally reconstruct itself on each run but in cases where there are errors this might occur.
+The file should normally reconstruct itself on each run, and this shouldn't occur at all.
+But it's something to be aware of.